Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance consists of avoiding accidents and violations, having above-average credit, avoid buying unnecessary coverage, and dropping full coverage on older vehicles.
-Comparison shop every year by requesting rates from direct carriers, and also from several local insurance agents.
+Finding cheaper rates on auto insurance consists of having a decent driving record, maintaining good credit, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
+Set aside time to shop around at least every other year by getting quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.